 “The SMF was an invaluable experience that helped me develop a set of skills unique to any other college experience.
 The program’s design enables students to key into the many facets of business and not only learn how to invest, but also how to manage and understand the workings of a business from the ground up.”

-Tom served in a leadership role as Treasurer/Secretary for the 2013-2014 UG SMF team, and is now working at J.P.
-Morgan Chase & Co. as a Credit Risk Reporting Analyst in NYC.
+Tom served in a leadership role as Treasurer/Secretary for the 2013-2014 UG SMF team,

 “The SMF is more than just a series of classes, meetings, and presentations.
 It was an experience that defined the finance program at UConn.
 It is the kind of opportunity that allows you to compete with any student from any university and this is coming from someone who is now surrounded by Ivy League grads at work.
 Professor Terrion allows you to grow as a finance student because he challenges your thoughts and makes you think beyond the numbers.
 I can definitely say that I would not be standing where I am today without the critical thinking methods, advice, and insight that the SMF program had offered me.”